 According to court documents, more than 140 Tylenol lawsuits have been filed in the federal litigation underway in the Eastern District of Pennsylvania.
 All of the claims accuse Johnson & Johnson and McNeil of failing to provide adequate warnings regarding the association between the acetaminophen in Tylenol and liver damage.
 In many cases, Tylenol lawsuit plaintiffs claim that liver damage occurred even though the drugs were used in accordance with label directions, and resulted in hospitalization, the need for liver transplantation or death.

 Alleged victims of Tylenol and liver damage may be entitled to compensation for injury-related damages.
-To find out more about filing a Tylenol lawsuit, please visit Bernstein Liebhard LLP’s website.
+To learn more about filing a Tylenol lawsuit, please visit Bernstein Liebhard LLP’s website.
 To arrange for a free legal review, please call 800-511-5092.

 *articles.philly.com/2014-02-17/news/47382323_1_acetaminophen-poisoning-tylenol-maker-kate-trunk, Philadelphia Inquirer, February 17, 2014